zhangfan9607243/Unimelb_MAST90083_EM_Algorithm/README.md

 }
 ```

+## Implement EM on Data
-Then, we consider initial values.
+First, we consider initial values.

 From the density plot, we see there are two clear peaks in density of data: 1st component has mean around 0.2 and second component has mean around 0.85.
 The third component is not clear, so we suspect that it is blended within distribution of the second component.
 So, we set the mean of third component to be 0.7, where there is a tiny fluctuation in density plot.
 So we set initial mean (0.2, 0.85, 0.7).